 Repetitive pressure on the tips or sides of the toe can cause an ingrown toenail, this is the reason why you must avoid shoes and socks that place pressure in the nail border.

-There are certain types of socks that are seamless, which allow your child’s toes to freely move and prevents them from overlapping and rubbing against each other.
+There are certain types of socks that are seamless, which allow your child’s toes to freely move and prevent them from overlapping and rubbing against each other.

-What To Do If Your Child Developed An Ingrown Toenail?
+Steps to Take If Your Child Developed An Ingrown Toenail

 Self-treatment, including warm water soaks and topical antibiotic ointments, should relieve the pain within two to three days.

 Soaking the sore toe in warm water for 15 minutes 2 to 3 times each day will reduce the swelling.

 Make sure your child is wearing shoes that have a rounder toe-box, so they won’t press on the toenail.
 Have your child walk around in sandals or go barefoot as much as possible around the house in order to prevent pressure on the ingrown toenail until it fully heals.